Use a Chromebook as a kiosk

 Next, open the kiosk app:

-- Click the Launcher Up arrow .
+- In the corner of your screen, click the Launcher Up arrow .

 - Click your kiosk app.

 - To set up your kiosk app, follow the steps in the app.

 - Turn off your Chromebook, then turn it back on.

 - While the device is starting up, press Ctrl + Alt + s.
 Kiosk mode will turn off, and the regular sign-in screen will show.

 Mel is a Chromebook expert and author of this help page.
 Help her improve this article by leaving feedback below.